uncleoptimus/udacityP4/README.md

 	- Added a build script to 'scripts' object in npm package.json file to automate build process
 	NOTE: using Brackets editor extension also will auto-minify files
 	- Using npm build script I now concat, minify and autoprefix the css for pizza.html; save 1 request
-	- Usning npm build script I now uglify the main.js file, shaving 10Kb
+	- Using npm build script I now uglify the main.js file, shaving 10Kb

 ### Customization with Bootstrap